-Seconded Board Committee members must:
+Seconded Board Committee members are required to

-- not disclose information or documents obtained as a Committee member unless required to do so by law or as agreed by a decision of the Board. - respect the confidentiality of Committee discussions and maintain loyalty to Committee and Board decisions even if they are not personally in full agreement with a final decision. - not make any public statement regarding the business of the Committee/Board as only the Chair or nominated delegate can speak on behalf of the Committee/Board. - respect the confidentiality and privacy of personal information about Committee and Board members and College staff. - store, and later dispose of securely, all Committee materials.
+- Maintain confidentiality regarding information and documents obtained in their role, disclosing them only if legally required or authorized by a Board decision. - Uphold the confidentiality of Committee discussions and demonstrate loyalty to Committee and Board decisions, even if they personally disagree with the outcome. - Refrain from making public statements about Committee or Board matters; only the Chair or an appointed delegate is authorized to speak on behalf of the Committee/Board.

+- Respect and protect the confidentiality and privacy of personal information concerning Committee and Board members, as well as College staff. - Access all Board materials securely and ensure their secure disposal when no longer required.